SakamotoMari/sakamotomari.github.io/source/_posts/2019-05-How-to-make-full-use-of-questionnaire.md

 # Ending

 Questionnaire is a useful research method in many contexts, and it could bring valuable insights if we design a good questionnaire and analyse the results according to our research objective.
-For concrete examples of designing a questionnaire, here are one recommendation: [The Ultimate UX Survey Design Guide](https://medium.com/@allisoncrady/designing-iterating-analyzing-user-surveys-for-product-impact-5771fc1cdd7a).
+For concrete examples of designing a questionnaire, here is one recommendation: [The Ultimate UX Survey Design Guide](https://medium.com/@allisoncrady/designing-iterating-analyzing-user-surveys-for-product-impact-5771fc1cdd7a).

 # References